ashoksriram92/rearrange_tiles/README.md

 - Player has to arrange the tiles within a given time.
 - Difficulty level -> lesser time to arrange, more tiles
 - Split an image into 9 square parts and use it to generate the tiles.
+- Show number of moves taken to complete the puzzle
+- Make board size customizable

 Tools and Libraries:
 --------------------